DjAntaki/little-network-toolkit/README.md

     export PATH=$PATH:/path_to_nodejs_directory/node_modules/geckodriver/

-### Installation with pip.
+### Installation with pip

-Highly recommended.
 To install the program with pip python package manager, enter the following commands.

     cd little-network-toolkit
     pip install -e .

-### Installation without pip

-The Python libraries needed can be installed with the command "python setup.py build".
-Here is a list of the libraries that are required :
+Here is a list of the libraries that will be installed :

 - Networkx
 - Selenium
 - Xvfbwrapper
 - Pillow

-You can then run the "python setup.py install" command.

-N.B.
-This method of installing will not make the lntk library accessible from anywhere with the import command.

 ### Add command line options